Virtual Machines

 | VM Size | Determines CPU, RAM, and storage performance. |

 | OS Disk | The boot disk for the VM.
-Can be Premium SSD, Standard SSD, or Standard HDD. |
+Can be Premium SSD, Standard SSD, Standard SSD LRS (not available for OS disk), Ultra Disk, Ultra Disk LRS (not available for OS disk), Standard HDD. |

 | Data Disks | Additional disks attached to the VM for data storage. |